Aurified-266/Mesa_Turnip-CI-Linux-Deb/README.md

 Host vs. Target Mismatch: The linker kept trying to link against x86_64 host libraries (/usr/lib/x86_64-linux-gnu/libz.so, libelf.so) instead of the aarch64 NDK libraries.
 Fix: Added sed commands to strip these explicit host paths from the generated build.ninja file.
 Missing libz (Zlib): Disabling zlib caused "undefined symbol" errors (gzopen, deflate, etc.) because parts of the code still called these functions.
 Fix: Created custom C stubs (zlib_stubs.c) that provide empty implementations of all gz* functions.
-We compiled these into a static library (libz_stub.a) and injected it into the link command right before --end-group to satisfy the linker without needing the real library.
+Compiled these into a static library (libz_stub.a) and injected it into the link command right before --end-group to satisfy the linker without needing the real library.
 Missing libdl: Meson couldn't find libdl in the cross-compile environment.
 Fix: Added -ldl explicitly to the linker arguments, relying on the NDK's libc which provides these symbols on Android.
 3. Feature Disabling for Stability
-To bypass complex dependencies that were impossible to resolve cleanly in a cross-compile environment, we deliberately disabled non-essential features:
+To bypass complex dependencies that were impossible to resolve cleanly in a cross-compile environment, deliberately disabled non-essential features:

 -Dshader-cache=disabled: Prevented the build from requiring zlib for shader caching.
 (Trade-off: Slightly longer initial game load times after reboot, but no runtime stutter).
 -Dzlib=disabled & -Dzstd=disabled: Removed the need for real compression libraries.